+Press the

-Press the button in the menu to the left of the main view.
-The user can check it to determine if the element is working as expected.
+in the menu to the left of the main view. the user can

+Verification of the

+to determine if the element is working according to the

+expected.
 The system transmits and receives through a projected sequence and forms the image.
 Abnormal variations in intensity (e.g., dark lines) near the surface should be considered as a possible element failure.
 Contact the service for guidance on other necessary actions.